ADM posts 76% Q1 profit jump, sees strong 2021 as COVID restrictions ease

 Quarterly revenue climbed 26.2% to $18.89 billion, blowing past Wall Street’s expectation of $16.38 billion, according to Refinitiv IBES.

-Reporting by Karl Plume in Chicago and Arunima Kumar in Bengaluru; Editing by Ramakrishnan M. and Chizu Nomiyama
+Reporting by Karl Plume in Chicago and Arunima Kumar in Bengaluru; Editing by Ramakrishnan M., Chizu Nomiyama and Nick Zieminski

 Our Standards: The Thomson Reuters Trust Principles.